oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 >>**Notes:**
 - Once you create a key for the database you are at the point of no return
-- The database knows there is a wallet & master encryption key associated with it
+- The database knows there is a wallet and master encryption key associated with it
 - If you don’t have the database access the wallet you will get messages that it can’t access the key
 - Be sure of the steps before you do this to a database that you use normally